The Difference Between a Hub, Switch, & Router

 Hubs, switches, and routers are all common types of devices to help connect a network.
 Because they are often integrated into a single device, it can be challenging to understand the distinction between these items.
 In some cases, the terms may even be used interchangeably, though this is incorrect.
 The functions and uses of these devices are all very different from one another.
 Below, we provide a simple guide on the difference between a hub, switch, and router to help you better understand their dissimilarity.

 What is a Hub?

-A hub is a type of device that’s commonly used as a connection point for various devices in a Local Area Network (LAN).
+A hub is a type of device that’s commonly used as a connection point for various devices in a Local Area Network (LAN) on a computer network.
 It works by receiving packets that arrive at one of its multiple ports, copying the packets, and sending them to its other ports so that all LAN segments can see the data.